 When radiation treatment is planned, a dental evaluation must be done.
 Depending on the radiation plan and condition of the patient’s teeth, some or even all of the teeth may need to be removed before radiation can be given.
 The teeth may be removed either by the head and neck surgeon or an oral surgeon.
-If left in, teeth that are broken or infected (abscessed) are very likely to cause problems (such as infections and areas of necrosis (bone death) in the jaw) if exposed to radiation.
+If left in and exposed to radiation, teeth that are broken or infected (abscessed) are very likely to cause problems such as infections and areas of necrosis (bone death) in the jaw.

 If part of the jaw bone (mandible) is removed and reconstructed with bone from another part of the body, the surgeon might place dental implants (hardware to which prosthetic teeth can be attached) in the bone.
 This can be done either at the same time the mandible is reconstructed or at a later date.